EU Citizens' Rights

 Any person who holds the nationality of an EU country is also an EU citizen.

 European Union citizens have the right to free movement, settlement and employment across the EU.
 EU citizens are free to trade and transport goods, services and capital through EU borders, as in a national market, with no restrictions on capital movements or fees.
-EU citizenship also gives every EU citizen a right to vote or stand as a candidate in elections to the European Parliament and in municipal elections and a right to protection by the diplomatic or consular authorities of any EU country outside the EU.
-We can also currently petition the European Parliament
+EU citizenship also gives every EU citizen a right to vote or stand as a candidate in elections to the European Parliament and in municipal elections, and a right to protection by the diplomatic or consular authorities of any EU country outside the EU.
+We can also currently petition the European Parliament.
+Read more about the loss of voting rights in France here and about voting in UK elections here.

 Free movement of people is one of the 'four freedoms' guaranteed by membership of the EU.
 The other three are freedom of goods, freedom of capital and freedom of services.